CrazyGriefer/DontDieXD/README.md

 Dont die :)

 ## About
 This is a very simple plugin for a YouTube Video.
-Every you take damage, a random entity will spawn at your current location.
+Every time you take damage, a random entity will spawn at your current location.

 ## Commands
 **/ddstart**: Start the plugin